iotexproject/iips/iip-12.md

 ## Motivation

-With the growth of eco-system of IoTeX, the demands for staking via JSON-RPC is increasing.
-Currently, staking-related features are avilable in IoTeX `Antenna` API, which sends native staking actions to the API nodes via gRPC protocol.
+With the growth of eco-system of IoTeX, the demand for staking via JSON-RPC is increasing.
+Currently, staking-related features are available in IoTeX `Antenna` API, which sends native staking actions to the API nodes via gRPC protocol.
 However, transaction transmission via JRPC(ethereum-based) is incompatible with our staking transaction transmission via gRPC.
-This is because the data structure of native ethereum transaction only contains six data fields(`AccountNonce`, `Price`, `GasLimit`, `Recipient`, `Amount`, `Payload`), whereas our staking actions includes some extra data fields(e.g. `staking candidate`, `staking amount`, etc.).
+This is because the data structure of native ethereum transaction only contains six data fields(`AccountNonce`, `Price`, `GasLimit`, `Recipient`, `Amount`, `Payload`), whereas our staking actions include some extra data fields(e.g. `staking candidate`, `staking amount`, etc.).
 So it is hard to send our native staking action directly via JSON-RPC.

 ## Specification

-The discussion will be divided into two part:
+The discussion will be divided into two parts:

 1. How are staking actions sent to IoTeX blockchain via JSON-RPC?